Acrexia07/game-leaderboard-api/docs/development-log.md

 **🎯 Objectives:**
 - Know the overview of websocket
-- Apply it by creating simple app
+- Apply it by creating the simple app

 **🧠 Technical Learning:**
 - **📖 New Knowledge Acquired: ** I was able to learn the usage and implementation of websocket theoretically.